mollah3030/Heart-Rate-Monitoring-sysytem/README.md

 # Heart-Rate-Monitoring-sysytem
-Created by Using python and flet
+Created an UI Using python and flet